trainee-project-bsinfo/housefix-backend/README.md

 > see [Dockerfile](./Dockerfile)

 ## Start Service locally without DB
-- Add the .env file in your Run Configuration
+- Add the .env file in your Run Configuration (or source the env file manually)
 - Correct the main [config.properties](src/main/resources/config.properties) file

 ## Tests